-During your travels, keep your luggage and valuables safe by following these tips:
+During your travels keep your luggage and valuables safe by following these tips:

 - Locks are often not the best way to keep your checked baggage safe.
-Use a fastener (such as zip ties or tape tags) on your bag to alert you to you to tampering.
-If the tie is cut off, you'll know to check your bag for missing items - Carry valuables on your person when flying; never check in jewellery (including watches) electronic items, passport, cash or credit cards.
+Use a fastener (such as zip ties or tape tags) on your bag that alerts you to tampering.
+If the tie is cut off you'll know to check your bag for missing items - Carry valuables on your person when flying; never checkin jewelery (including watches) electronic items, passport, cash or credit cards.
 Bags go through x-ray before being loaded and this is commonly where we see loss and damage occur.
 Your insurance policy may not cover certain losses from checked in luggage - Be cautious of using hotel room safes as most will have key overrides or codes.
-Consider leaving high-value items at home and limiting the amount of cash you travel with.
-If this is impossible, consider checking in your valuables with the hotel manager to be kept in the main hotel safe - Know the phone number you'll need to call to block your cards.
-If you are robbed or notice a misuse of your card, you should immediately call your credit card, provider to block your card.
+Consider leaving high value items

+- at home and limiting the amount of cash you travel with.
+If this is impossible, consider checking in your valuables with the hotel manager to be kept in the main hotel safe - Know the phone number to block your cards.
+If you are robbed or notice a misuse of your card you should immediately call your credit card provider to block your card.
 The number is usually displayed on the back of your card; make sure to write it down separately - Keep your eyes on your bags.
-At restaurants, at the check-in counter of a hotel or even the airport lounge, always keep your luggage with you and your eyes and hand on it.
+At restaurants, at the check counter of a hotel or even the airport lounge, always keep your luggage with you and your eyes and hand on it.
 Thieves can act with extraordinary alacrity and your bag can vanish or have stuff selectively swiped from it in the blink of an eye.
-Laptops, phones, passports, wallets and handbags are particular vulnerable to thieves
+Laptops, phones, passport, wallet and handbags are particular vulnerable to thieves.

-Submitting a claim
+Submitting a Claim